Algorithmic Accountability

 Validation and Bias Testing

-Independent validation of high-risk and material models, with specific bias detection across NZ demographic groups.
-We test for disparate impact on Maori, Pacific, and other populations using both statistical parity measures and outcome-based fairness metrics.
-Validation reports are structured for board consumption and regulatory inquiry.
+Independent validation of high-risk and material models, with specific bias detection across New Zealand demographic groups.
+We test for disparate impact on Māori, Pacific, and other populations using both statistical parity measures and outcome-based fairness metrics grounded in Te Tiriti o Waitangi principles.
+Validation reports are structured for board consumption, regulatory inquiry, and ISO 42001 compliance readiness.

 04